-- 1. The market analyst must physically visit each site and the PMA. - 2.
+- 1. Analysts must physically visit each site and the PMA. - 2.
 Describe physical features of the site and adjacent parcels.
 Negative attributes of the site must be described in relation to their possible impact on overall project feasibility.
 This discussion must reflect any negative curb appeal, any problematic surrounding land uses in relation to marketability, lack of transportation, poor amenities, etc. Only include site related pictures, not the surrounding amenities (e.g. grocery stores, etc.), with a description of vantage points. - 3.
 Include a map clearly identifying the location of the proposed project, identifying the closest shopping areas, schools (not applicable for elderly projects), employment centers, medical facilities and other amenities that would be important to the targeted population.
-Indicate proximity in miles to the proposed project. - 4.
-Include a map identifying existing subsidized low-income rental housing (LIHTC, Rural
+Indicate proximity in miles to the proposed project.